 Cornell University encourages its employees and retirees to take courses for personal and professional development.
 SCE makes this possible by registering Cornell employees and retirees in tuition-free study in on-campus courses.

-The Visitors Program makes it possible for adults who are not degree candidates to take advantage of Cornell's extensive course offerings at a 90 percent tuition discount.
+The Visitors' Noncredit Program makes it possible for adults who are not degree candidates to take advantage of Cornell's extensive course offerings at a 90 percent tuition discount.

 Free summer events